JennyCarroll/tinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.
-This project was created and published by me as part of my learnings at Lighthouse Labs.
+This project was created by me as part of my learnings at Lighthouse Labs.

 ## Final Product